amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ### Let the test drive

-One way to approach discovering how to create the POMs for the page is to start writing the tests as if we would like to tell a story that stakeholders could understand:
+One way to approach POMs inception for the system under test is to start writing the tests as if we would like to tell a story that stakeholders could understand.
+Using [the Gherkin language](https://cucumber.io/docs/gherkin/reference/) that would look like something like this:

 ```gherkin
 Given I am on the landing page